Motley Fool Rule Breakers Review

 There is no universal investment strategy that is ideal for every investor.
 We all have different investment strategies, goals, and risk thresholds.
 We also think in different ways.
 Whereas some investors want to be told what to do, others prefer to do their own research.
 For this reason, we always like to discuss who a service is best for.

 Rule Breakers is best for intermediate investors who are looking to diversify their portfolios and tap into new investment opportunities.
-If you’re just getting started and need a few stock picks, stick with a service like the Stock Advisor.
+If you’re just getting started and need a few stock picks, stick with a service like Stock Advisor.
+If you are looking for general financial advice, consider Motley Fool Rule Your Retirement.
 If you’ve already built a portfolio and would like to add outperforming stocks every month, the Rule Breakers program is a great option.

 Is Rule Breakers Worth the Money?

 Motley Fool’s Rule Breakers provides the best of both worlds.
-At $99/year, it’s hard to find a more cost-effective investment advisory service.
+At $99 for the year, it’s hard to find a more cost-effective investment advisory service.
 Furthermore, you get access to stock picks from some of the best minds in finance.